Kryvyi Rih: Redevelopment and politics

 In a national referendum on 1 December 1991, Ukrainian independence was approved by 90% of the votes cast in Kryvyi Rih's Dnipropetrovsk Oblast.
 The first 25 years of independence was a period of economic dislocation and adjustment.
-The population of the city decreased by almost 100,000 from a peak of 780,000 in the late 1980s.
+The population of the city decreased by almost 100,000, from a peak of 780,000 in the late 1980s.

-Assisted by Metinvest, investment followed the 2005 privatization of Kryvorizhstal, and there was extensive redevelopment including new shopping and entertainment centers.
+Assisted by Metinvest, investment followed the 2005 privatization of Kryvorizhstal.
+There was extensive redevelopment including new shopping and entertainment centers.
 In July 2020 as part of the administrative reform of Ukraine, Kryvyi Rih Municipality and the Kryvyi Rih Raion came under a common city authority.
 The city remains the second most important in the Dnipropetrovsk region after Dnipro.
 Krivyi Rih has two independent universities, and several institutes and technical schools.

 Until the events of Euromaidan in 2014 and their aftermath, in local and national elections Kryvyi Rih favored Russian-friendly candidates belonging first, in the 1990s, to the Communist Party of Ukraine and then, in the new century, the Party of Regions.
 In 2010 the city elected Party of Regions Yuriy Vilkul mayor, and helped Viktor Yanukovych to victory in the presidential election.
 After the Euromaidan events, which were accompanied by demonstrations and clashes in the city centre, support began to ebb from the Party of Regions.
 Petro Poroshenko, who insisted that Russian separatists in the Donbas "don't represent anybody", was supported in the presidential election of 2014.
 Vilkul was re-elected mayor in 2015, but amidst large-scale protests alleging electoral fraud.

 In the 2019 Ukrainian presidential election the city supported its native son Volodymyr Zelenskyy, who defeated Poroshenko in the second round in April.
 In the July 2019 elections for the Ukrainian Rada, candidates for Zelenskyy's Servant of the People Party won the city's three parliamentary seats.
 However, in December 2020, the Servant of the People candidate for mayor, Dmytr Shevchuk, lost to Kostantin Pavlov of the pro-Russian Opposition Platform — For Life.

 On 15 August 2021, Pavlov was found dead in the entrance to his home, a gun lying next to his body.
 In September, reporting on an investigation that included a search of the home of the former, and now acting, mayor, Yyriy Vilkul, the Minister of Internal Affairs Denys Monastyrsky suggested that Pavlov may have committed suicide against the backdrop of a large-scale audit of the city's budget.